nishantvekariya1/diet_recommedation_and_analyse_system/README.md

     # In the client directory
     cd client
     npm run dev

+    # In the client directory to run model
+    cd client
+    python app.py
     ```

 5. Open your browser and navigate to `http://localhost:5173` to access the Diet Recommendation Website.